Wessex Centre for History and Archaeology

 Research and publications

-Although based in the History Department, the WCHA works in partnership with the Department of Archaeology, Anthropology and Geography, as well as other History research centres such as the Medieval and Renaissance Research Centre and the Modern History Research Centre.
+Based in the School of History and Archaeology, the WCHA works in partnership with the Archaeology section, as well as other History research centres such as the Medieval and Renaissance Research Centre and the Modern History Research Centre.

 Winchester historians and archaeologists have jointly published high-profile volumes such as Early Medieval Winchester: Communities, Authority and Power in an Urban Space, c.
 800-c.
 1200 (Lavelle, Roffey and Weikert eds 2021, and published with support from the WCHA), Danes in Wessex (Lavelle and Roffey eds 2015), and the award-winning Alfred's wars (Lavelle 2010).